japila-books/spark-sql-internals/docs/logical-operators/LogicalRelation.md

 * `DataFrameReader` is requested to load data from an external table using [JDBC](../DataFrameReader.md#jdbc) (through SparkSession.md#baseRelationToDataFrame[SparkSession.baseRelationToDataFrame])
 * `TextInputCSVDataSource` and `TextInputJsonDataSource` are requested to infer schema
 * `ResolveSQLOnFile` converts a logical plan
-* `FindDataSourceTable` logical evaluation rule is spark-sql-Analyzer-FindDataSourceTable.md#apply[executed]
+* [FindDataSourceTable](../logical-analysis-rules/FindDataSourceTable.md) logical evaluation rule is executed
 * hive/RelationConversions.md[RelationConversions] logical evaluation rule is executed
 * `CreateTempViewUsing` logical command is requested to <<spark-sql-LogicalPlan-CreateTempViewUsing.md#run, run>>
 * Structured Streaming's `FileStreamSource` creates batches of records